alphagov/notifications-python-client/README.md

 Find `template_id` by clicking **API info** for the template you want to send.

-If a template has placeholders, you need to provide their values.
+If a template has placeholders, you need to provide their values in `personalisation`.

 <details>
     <summary>